Tax Payments and Assistance

 The final tax bill will be based on the 2023 assessment value as returned by MPAC.
 It will reflect any budget changes in the municipal (City of Vaughan and York Region) and education portions (Province of Ontario).
 The 2023 final billing for residential/farm and all non-residential property owners will be issued in June.

 There are many ways to pay a property tax bill.
-Please see the payment options section below for information on the various payment methods.

 The City accepts property tax payments in many ways:

 - Payments are withdrawn automatically from a bank account on the first working day of each month from March 1 to Dec.
 1. Tax accounts must be at a zero balance to qualify for this program.